Ahmed-EGomaa/MNN-Slicer/README.md

 pip install PyQt5,
 pip install serial,

-Use the code in VS.code, and run
+# Use the code in VS.code, and run
+# Follow The link to youtube video.